EVMTA PIANO COMPETITION 2020

-To enter either the EVMTA Piano Competition or the Jason Sipe Prize Piano Performers Competition each teacher needs to participate with a minimum of one student from his/her studio in at least one of the following EVMTA fund raising events: Music Showcase (October), Composer Celebration Concert (December) or Piano Ensemble (January/February).
+Requirement for Teachers: To enter students in the EVMTA Piano Competition, each teacher needs to participate with his/her studio in at least one of the following EVMTA events: Music Showcase (October), Composer Celebration Concert (November) or Piano Ensemble (January/February).
 Participating students do not have to be the same students that will be enrolled at the competition.
-All of these qualifying events have application deadlines in the fall, so please plan ahead.
+Please check the EVMTA yearbook for the information and application deadlines for those events.
+If you have any questions about the requirements for the teachers, please contact the competition chair at email@example.com

 Required Repertoire: Two pieces, performed from memory, one from each category: